 Antibacterial AZT derivative regulates metastasis of breast cancer cells

-European Journal of Medicinal Chemistry (2020)
+Journal: European Journal of Medicinal Chemistry (2020)

-Conclusions: Having one molecule with multiple action pathways could have a great impact on fighting antibiotic resistance and cancer metastasis.
+Summary: Having one molecule with multiple action pathways could have a great impact on fighting antibiotic resistance and cancer metastasis.
 Bacteria and cancer cell membrane surfaces are similar, thus creating an opportunity for a single molecule to act as both antibacterial and anticancer agents by altering membrane tension.
 In the present work, S. Chirumarry with colleagues have synthesized various small molecules for antibacterial treatment and they hypothesized that their most potent compound ADG-2e may interact with cancer cell surface via electrostatic interaction and reduce the membrane tension and affect cell motility.
 Authors have performed cytotoxicity and cell migration and invasion studies.
 By employing HoloMonitor M4 and spatial single-cell tracking, authors have shown, that ADG-2e compound interacts with the cancer cell surface and remarkably decreases cell migration (locomotion) compared to the untreated cells.